-In a deeply collaborative venture, client and architect worked together to create an elegant sustainable home in a country village
+In a deeply collaborative venture, client and architect McLean Quinlan worked together to create an elegant Passivhaus home in a country village

 This understated and beautifully finished new house, a Roman villa with added technology, hunkers down next to an extensive existing walled garden in an East Devon village.
 Moreover it is a certified Passivhaus design which is ‘energy plus’, generating up to 40% more power than it consumes over a year.
 Unlike some other ‘Paragraph 79’ (previously Par 55) houses – that’s the clause in planning law demanding exceptional design for one-off houses in normally off-limits open countryside – it is not at all showy.